High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

 When considering finite gate complexity and sample complexity, the eigenstate property is estimated by

-The selection of $\tau, x_c, s_c$ can be determined by analysing the error of $\hat{O}_{\tau, x_c, s_c}$ compared to the ideal value, which can be analysed using the operator distance detailed in the above section. \autoref{prop:RLCU_err_observ_bound} shows the error in observable estimation when we are given a $(\mu,\varepsilon)$ random sampling formula of~$g$.
-The proof is shown in the Appendix.
+The selection of $\tau, x_c, s_c$ can be determined by analysing the error of $\hat{O}_{\tau, x_c, s_c}$ compared to the ideal value, which can be analysed using the operator distance detailed in the above section. \autoref{prop:RLCU_err_observ_bound} shows the error in observable estimation when we are given a $(\mu,\varepsilon)$ random sampling formula of~$g$ by $\tilde g$ in \autoref{eq:randomLCU_main}.